8730 Wilshire Boulevard, California 90211

-Each year, fireworks accidents seriously injure over 12,000 Americans.
-Nearly two-thirds of these injuries are serious burns.
-These wounds often require extensive, and expensive, treatment in regional burn centers.
+If we talk about other 9,700 accidents, nearly two-thirds of these injuries are serious burns that often require extensive, and expensive, treatment in regional burn centers.
 After treatment ends, many victims must deal with scars and other disfigurement.

 Time is of the essence after a fireworks injury.
 So, our Los Angeles personal injury attorneys quickly connect victims with doctors.
 Once medical treatment ends and the extent of the victim’s emotional and physical wounds are clear, compensation is usually available for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 Additional punitive damages might be available as well, in some extreme cases.